geoffdavis/geoffdavis.github.io_octopress/source/_posts/2014-08-11-installing-obspy-for-antelope-5-dot-4-on-rhel-slash-centos-6.markdown

 The second approach requires a bit more work on your end, but it ensures that BRTT-written programs will not have compatibility issues with any upgraded libraries.

 My facility uses the second approach, but it’s tied to our own `/opt/anf` overlay to `/opt/antelope`.
 If you are sharing code with a number of users at a side, setting up an overlay tree for Antelope is a really good way to keep your code in revision control and provide it to all users on your system without modifying the BRTT `/opt/antelope` tree extensively.
-See the utility build_sourcetree in the Antelope contributed software repository on how to get off the ground with your own overlay.
+See the utility `build_sourcetree` in the [Antelope contributed software repository](https://github.com/antelopeusersgroup/antelope_contrib) on how to get off the ground with your own overlay.

-For the purposes of this installation, I will assume that your site does not have a overlay, and that you want obspy to be available to all users on your system.
-Thus, we will choose the directory `/opt/antelope/local/lib/python2.7` as a place to install the obspy packages, and the binaries will go in `/opt/antelope/local/bin`
+For the purposes of this installation, I will assume that your site does not have a `build_sourcetree`-style overlay, and that you want obspy to be available to all users on your system.
+Thus, we will choose the directory `/opt/antelope/local/lib/python2.7` as a place to install the obspy packages, and the binaries will go in `/opt/antelope/local/bin`.

 # Prerequisites

 1. A working installation of Antelope 5.4 or later
 2. ... on a RHEL or CentOS 6 OS
 3. ... with the development tools installed (`yum -y groupinstall “Development tools”`)
-4. Your shell environment set up with the Antelope environment (`source /opt/antelope/5.4/setup.sh for bourne shells`)
+4. Your shell environment must be set up with the Antelope environment - For Bourne-style shells, run `source /opt/antelope/5.4/setup.sh`

 The instructions below assume you are using Bash or another Bourne-compatible shell.
 There’s no reason this wouldn’t work in CSH, but you’ll need to translate any environment variable commands to their Csh-equivalent yourself.